Borderline Personality Disorder

-Borderline Personality disorders are characterized by a long-lasting, rigid pattern of maladaptive thoughts, feelings, and behaviors.
+Borderline Personality disorder is characterized by a long-lasting, rigid pattern of maladaptive thoughts, feelings, and behaviors.
 This enduring pattern of inner experience and behavior deviates markedly from the expectations of the individual’s culture.
-Because of the inflexibility and pervasiveness of these patterns, they cause serious relational problems and impairment of functioning for the afflicted individual.
-The characteristic symptoms of the personality disorders fall into four categories: distorted thinking, emotional dysregulation, impulse control problems, and interpersonal difficulties.
+The inflexibility and pervasiveness of these patterns cause serious relational problems and impairment of functioning for the afflicted individual.
+Characteristic symptoms of the personality disorders fall into four categories:

-Distorted thinking is an extreme and inaccurate pattern of perceiving and interpreting one’s self, others, and the world around you.
-Examples of distorted thinking patterns include idealizing then devaluing other people or one’s self; extreme black-or-white thinking; distrustful, suspicious thoughts; unusual or odd beliefs that are contrary to cultural norms; and thoughts that include perceptual distortions and bodily illusions.
+Distorted Thinking is an extreme and inaccurate pattern of perceiving and interpreting one’s self, others, and the world around you.
+Patterns include idealizing then devaluing other people or one’s self; extreme black-or-white thinking; distrustful, suspicious thoughts; unusual or odd beliefs that are contrary to cultural norms; and thoughts that include perceptual distortions and bodily illusions.

-Impulse control problems are a third common characteristic symptom of personality disorders.
 Impulse control is the degree to which a person can regulate their internal drives or impulses to act.
-Much like the emotional regulation problems described above, personality disordered individuals have problems regulating their impulses.
 Some personality disorders are characterized by behavioral over-controlled (an inability to act), while others are characterized by a lack of behavioral control (acting spontaneously without forethought).

 Interpersonal difficulties are common to all of the personality disorders.
 As would be expected, the three characteristic symptoms described above (i.e., distorted thinking, emotional dysregulation, and impulse control problems) make it difficult for personality disordered individuals to form and maintain healthy relationships.